AniList/submission-manual/docs/submissions.md

 ### Preview

-The preview area is similar to next airing episode area, however it allows a moderator to check to ensure they set up the airing dates correctly.
+The preview area is similar to next airing episode area, however it allows a moderator to check that airing dates have been set up correctly.

 ## Characters